top of page

 About the Founder

-Meghan Bonde is a neurodivergent speaker, coach, former K-12 educational leader, and parent of two tweens.
+Meghan Bonde is a Speech Language Pathologist, former K-12 educational leader with a principal license, and parent of two tweens.

 She is building this co-op in collaboration with her kids while honoring her own needs for rest, play, community, and meaningful work.